 The fees quoted above will be fully inclusive for the course tuition and administration costs during your studies.

-Please note: The fees do not cover any costs for travel, accommodation, professional exams, etc.
+Please note: The fees do not cover any costs for travel, accommodation, professional exams, off campus venues, etc.

 A number of our students are sponsored by their employers or the governments of their home countries.

 The University permits applicants with comparable previous experience to submit an application for consideration of Accreditation Prior (Experiential) Learning (AP(E)L).
 The maximum AP(E)L is 15 credits to a PGCert, 45 credits to a PGDip and 60 credits to an MSc.

 If your AP(E)L application is successful, the University charges £30 for every 15 credits of AP(E)L. The overall tuition fee is adjusted and then the administrative charge is applied.